Myanmar's reformist law used to stifle dissent

 A report on the telecoms sector from the Myanmar Centre for Responsible Business published earlier this year warned that the telecoms law could be used to curb freedom of expression.

 “These are vague terms that are not defined in the law.
-This creates a clear risk that the Myanmar Government could use the 2013 Telecommunications Law to arbitrarily characterise legitimate expression as ‘threats’ or an ‘inappropriate influence’, punishable as a criminal offence,” the report said.
+This creates a clear risk that the Myanmar Government could use the 2013 Telecommunications Law to arbitrarily characterize legitimate expression as ‘threats’ or an ‘inappropriate influence’, punishable as a criminal offense,” the report said.

 A government spokesman could not be reached for comment.
 Colonel Win Bo, deputy director of the Yangon Region Police, said he did not have any specific information on the case.